midaskira/Hellstrap/README.md

    <img src="https://github.com/midaskira/Hellstrap/raw/main/Images/Hellstrap-full-light.png" width="420" alt="Hellstrap Light Mode">
 </p>

+⭐ **If you find Hellstrap useful, please consider giving us a star!
+It helps a lot!** ⭐

 > [!CAUTION]
 > The only official places to download Hellstrap are this GitHub repository and [Our Discord](https://discord.gg/UuxcfqPNnA).
 Any other websites offering downloads or claiming to be us are not controlled by us.

 <p align="center">
   <a href="https://github.com/midaskira/Hellstrap/blob/main/LICENSE.md">
     <img src="https://img.shields.io/github/license/midaskira/Hellstrap?style=flat-square&color=FFC000" alt="License">